-I’d had a combination of flavours going round my mind for a few days – sweet caramelised onions, salty feta cheese, a hint of something smoky… It all sounded great and I thought I’d organise the components into some sort of tart using shop-bought puff pastry for ease and speed.
-(Does anyone ever make their own puff pastry?
-Really?)
+I’d had a combination of flavours going round my mind for a few days – sweet caramelised onions, salty feta cheese, a hint of something smoky… It all sounded great and I thought I’d organise the components into some sort of tart using ready-made puff pastry for ease and speed.

 So of course, when Kipper and I nipped to the supermarket and bought a huge pile of fruit and veg, bread, baking ingredients, juice, cleaning products etc etc etc the one thing we forgot was the puff pastry.

 I realised as soon as we’d loaded the car and started the engine.
-For a millisecond, I considered running back in.
+Just for a millisecond, I considered running back in.
 And then I though, “Oh, sod it!
-I’ll just make a galette instead!”
+I’ll just make galettes instead!”

 A galette is a round, flat, rustic tart/pie/cake/pastry, with a name that suggests a French origin.
-I think (and could well be wrong) that traditionally they have a sweet fruit filling, like a sort of informal pie.
-Confusingly, there is also a variety of buckwheat crepe called a galette.
+I think (and could well be wrong) that traditionally they have a sweet fruity filling, like a sort of informal pie.
+Confusingly, there is also a variety of buckwheat crepe called a galette (also French).
 This recipe is for the former, not the latter.

-Wherever they come from, they’re pretty easy to make.
-The galette dough handles like a dream and rolls out beautifully, and because of the ‘rustic’ nature of the galette, doesn’t even need to be trimmed into shape or otherwise fiddled about with.
-Uneven edges just add to its shabby-chic charm!
-It bakes to a very light, flaky and crisp pastry – almost too flaky and crisp according to DH – with a lovely buttery flavour.
+Delightfully, galettes are pretty easy to make.
+The buttery dough for these cheese & onion galettes handles like a dream and rolls out beautifully, and because of their ‘rustic’ nature, it doesn’t even need to be trimmed into shape or otherwise fiddled about with.
+Any uneven edges just add to the feta & onion galette’s shabby-chic charm!
+The dough bakes to a very light, flaky and crisp pastry with a lovely buttery flavour.

 - 2 tbsp olive oil